Redundancy can create difficult situations and conversations in your organisation.

 You can support staff by providing:

 - time off for those selected for redundancy to look for new jobs or get training

 It's often forgotten that those staying on experience stress from seeing colleagues and friends being made redundant.
 They'll also be part of a changing workplace and might feel uncertain about what the work and their roles will look like in future.

 Help staff find another job or training

-You must allow staff a reasonable amount of time off to look for another job or to do training if:
+You must allow employees you've made redundant a reasonable amount of time off during their notice period to look for another job or to do training.

-- they've worked for 2 full years (including the notice period)
+This applies if the employee has worked for you for 2 full years or more (including the notice period).